huanlinberkeley/pycmg/README.md

 Updated: 3/28/2018

+Python version: v3.6.4

 This is an attempt to write a working BSIM-CMG model in Python.
-Currently DC only.
-Also, RDSMOD = 0 only.
+Currently DC and RDSMOD = 0 only.

 ## Usage
 Step 1: Add or modify model and instance parameters in 'modelcard.l'